 I have mixed feelings about the idea of the Jim Jarmusch zombie film.
 Only Lovers Left Alive allowed Jarmusch to marry his smart intellectual cool with the genre to some effect.
 On the other hand, I had difficulty seeing the laconic deadpan of Jarmusch mixing with the zombie genre – you could maybe imagine the result coming out as a very dry and laidback version of Zombieland (2009).

 The other problem with Jarmusch approaching the zombie film as a comedy is that the zombie film has been in full self-parody mode since the mid-2000s and Shaun of the Dead (2004).
 The parodies and deliberately wacky title mash-ups – see the likes of Zombie Beach Party (2003), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
-(2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016) and Fat Ass Zombies (2020), among others – have become so numerous they now outweigh the serious films.
+(2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016), Pride and Prejudice and Zombies (2016) and Fat Ass Zombies (2020), among others – have become so numerous they now outweigh the serious films.
 (For a detailed overview see Zombie Films).
 You wonder to what extent Jarmusch can bring his wit to bear in a way that gets ahead of all the other contenders out there.